Docs/Features

 For any other framework you can use the same approach but you will need to use the Oh Dear API directly.
 First set a variable containing the API token like this:

-$ OHDEAR_TOKEN="your API token
+$ OHDEAR_TOKEN="your API token"

-$ curl -X POST https://ohdear.app/api/sites/1/start-maintenance \
+$ curl -X POST https://ohdear.app/api/monitors/1/start-maintenance \

 -H "Authorization: Bearer $OHDEAR_TOKEN" \